 Grind 22g (approximately three rounded tbsps) of coffee on a medium grind.
 Pour into filter, tap the sides to even out the coffee bed.

-Pour enough water over the grinds to just saturate them.
+Pour enough water over the grinds to just saturate them, around 100ml.

-Pour the remaining water in the filter so it is full and completely saturated.
+Pour the remaining 250ml of water into the filter so it is full and completely saturated.

 Place lid on the brewer and set timer for 2 minutes 30 seconds.

 Set brewer on coffee mug and drain into cup.

 Filter and grinds can go in the compost, rinse out the Clever and enjoy your cup of coffee!

 The Chemex is a great pour over method of brewing coffee.
 It’s an easy-to-use and easy-to-clean brewer that allows for great complexity to come through in the coffee’s flavours.